javrodriguez/C.Origami_H3K27Ac_ATAC_CTCF/README.md

 # C.Origami with H3K27Ac

 This is a modified version of C.Origami that includes H3K27Ac as an additional genomic feature for improved chromatin architecture prediction.
-The original C.Origami documentation can be found [here](https://github.com/tanjimin/C.Origami).
+This is NOT the official C.Origami implementation.
+The official C.Origami can be found at [https://github.com/tanjimin/C.Origami](https://github.com/tanjimin/C.Origami).

 ## Modifications